robsmith100/sav/README.md

 # sav
 Javascript library to read .sav data files.

-This is my first Javascript project, and I'm marking it BETA until the files are organized correctly.
-Everything is subject to change.
+This is my first Javascript project, first npm project, first typescript package, etc. So take that fwiw.

 Credits to [GNU PSPP](https://www.gnu.org/software/pspp/) for documenting most of the .sav file format.
 I reverse engineered a few missing specs, such as extreme length string vars.